WreckItTim/Optimization_Methods/README.md

 # Optimization_Methods
-line search, trust region, BFGS, and others
+python code for line search, trust region, BFGS, and others

 Each method is modulated to switch out various submethods, such as how to find step size and direction.